PaulStoffregen/WS2812Capture/readme.md

 * `myleds.setTL_min(nanoseconds)` - default is 150ns

-    Configure the minumum low time after each pulse.
+    Configure the minimum low time after each pulse.
 Shorter will counted as errors.

 * `myleds.setCycle_min(nanoseconds)` - default is 1100ns

-    Configure the minumum total cycle time per bit.
+    Configure the minimum total cycle time per bit.
 Shorter will counted as errors.

 * `myleds.setCycle_max(nanoseconds)` - default is 2400ns